BYU-CS-260/React-Tutorial/rendering.md

 and only changes the parts of the DOM that need to be updated.

 Change something in the script so that you are confident you know how an element is rendered.

+If you get stuck, you can find the working page [here](rendering.html).